Today, there are thousands of unique VPN options available on the market.

 Further reading: What is a VPN?
 (Beginner’s Guide)

-Yes, in 97% of countries.
+Yes, VPN use is perfectly legal in 97% of countries worldwide.

 However, we fact-checked 196 VPN country laws to confirm that some countries control VPN use, while others ban them outright.

 Only “Government Approved” VPNs are supposed to be used in:

 - United Arab Emirates